How to Set Career Goals in the New Year

 1. Align your life goals with your work goals.

-Even if you’re not planning a career change in 2023, you can start the goal-setting process by creating your own job seeker values wishlist.
-This will help you visualize your goals’ impact on your day-to-day life and keep you motivated while working towards them.
+Even if you’re not planning a career change in 2024, you can start the goal-setting process by creating your own job seeker values wishlist.
+This will help you visualize the impact of your goals on your day-to-day life and keep you motivated while working towards them.

 2. Inventory your skills.